MaxKiv/glorified_gantry/readme.md

 # FIX

+- Cia402Driver: cia402 CW flags are bugged.
+Sending MotorCmd::Enable + Setpoint
+  to motors already in OperationEnabled has correct orchestrator semantics (drive is already enabled -> skip) BUT forgets to update the cia402 cw flags causing the setpoint RPDO to request cia402 SwitchOnDisabled :(

+`2025-10-24T12:28:28.798914Z SNIFF NODE 1  RPDO1 [10, 0, 6]
+=> ControlWord(OMS_1) - Homing`

+=> Reproduce: reset drives + perform cmd::enable + random setpoint once, see correct operation.
+Run the same thing again without resetting drives, see bug.
+=> Attempted to fix this bug by adding an update from cia402 SM -> pdo, but this doesnt work fully

 - Finish Implementation of Cyclic Synchronous Modes -> just feedback handler is left

 - Consecutive movement is broken using `PositionModeFlagsCW::DECELERATE_AFTER_REACHING`